GeiloChef/personal-documentation/docs/vue-with-typescript/add-vue-i18n.md

 import english from './en.json';
 import spanish from './es.json';

-// import constant with preset information - see model below import { Languages } from '@/models/core';
+// import constant with preset information - see core.ts
+import { Languages } from '@/models/core';

 // create object that stores the translated messages